Logiqx/gps-details/docs/devices/coros/activities/2024-05-27-walking/README.md

 The image below shows how position-derived speed and Doppler-derived speed are very similar.
 There are some fluctuations, but speed and position are clearly smoothed.

-Note there were a couple of periods where I briefly stopped walking!
+Note there were a couple of periods where I briefly stopped walking.

 ![bike](img/4-bike.png)